turbosmr/BrickBreakerGame/README.md

 ## About:

-This was my second game project for my CSC 613 at SFSU.
-I reused a lot of the same code from my first gamee.
-It was also coded in Java, using OOP.
+This was my first game project for my CSC 613 at SFSU.
+It was coded in Java, using OOP.

 How to play the game: